TedHusted/awake/awake.md/awake.md

 She circles back across the stage and continues.

 “Before Fusion, I was busy.
 But I wasn’t getting enough done.
 Half of the problem was that I never knew when I was done.
-So I just kept going.
+So I just kept going. “

+Pausing at center stage, Grace looks directly into the audience.

+“I remember one night sitting at my desk, exhausted.
+My mind was racing.
+My task list was endless and yet still incomplete. — That’s when I realized I was working hard, but not working smart.”

+Grace waves toward the display.
+The quotes dissolve into a collage.

 “First, I tried Stoicism.
 But I didn’t find my North Star.
 Then, I tried practicing the Nine Habits.
 Finally, I poured what I had to do into Getting Things Done.